um-pdavila/acs_docs/docs/triton/2-sw/wmlce.rst

 Introduction
 ------------

-Triton cluster consists of 96 `IBM POWER System AC922 <https://www.ibm.com/us-en/marketplace/power-systems-ac922>`__ compute nodes, each of which is equiped with two NVIDIA Tesla V100 GPUs and engineered to be "the most powerful training platform".

 To release the power of the advanced hardware, IBM provides Watson Machine Learning Community Edition (WML CE) which is a set of software packages for deep learning and machine learning development and